 The UW-Madison Office of Admissions and Recruitment makes all final admissions decisions.

 Undergraduate Portfolio Submission

-Students working primarily in digital media should include a minimum of four hand-created works (drawings, paintings, prints, or sculptures) in their portfolios.
+Submit a portfolio of 8-12 images.
 Make sure images are in focus and well-lit.
 Our program prioritizes original ideas in art-making.
 Select images that show us who you are as an artist!

 Portfolio Submission Deadlines:

-Please email Undergraduate Programs Assistant Shannon Jones with further questions.
+Please email Academic Program Manager Matt Mauk with further questions.